 Uprooted in their own country

-JRS believes that Internally Displaced Persons (IDPs) have a right to emergency assistance and ongoing protection during their displacement, and the opportunity and support to rebuild their lives.
+Internally displaced persons (IDPs) are often the forgotten citizens of their own countries.
+JRS believes that IDPs have a right to emergency assistance and ongoing protection during their displacement, and the opportunity and support to rebuild their lives.

 GP20 campaign video realised by OCHA

-15 May 2019
+15 August 2019